X-C3LL/PoC-CVEs/README.md

 # PoC || GTFO
-Proof of Concepts of vulnerabilities discovered by me (@TheXC3LL)
+Proof of Concepts of vulnerabilities